chris31roc/homework-6/README.md

 ## Description

-Weather App is an application using a third-party API that will allow access to weather data to build a weather dashboard for a five-day forecast that will run in the browser and feature updated HTML, CSS and JavaScript/jQuery.
+Weather App is an application using OpenWeather API, which is a third-party API that will allow access to weather data to build a weather dashboard for a five-day forecast that will run in the browser and feature updated HTML, CSS and JavaScript/jQuery.
+The user can search for a city and will be presented with the current and future conditions for that city.
+The city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index colored according to the index level (Green="Low", Yellow="Moderate", Orange="High", Red="Very high" and Violet="Extreme") will be displayed.
+The user can also view a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, and the humidity for that city.
+That city is then added to the search history.
+The user can view current weather conditions for that saved city with just one click.

 ## Author